The Automated Newsletter plugin automatically generates and sends newsletters created from the latest articles posted.

 Posts to extract

 Posts can be extracted without filters or selecting one or more categories.
-Custom post type are supported but sometime a theme customization is need to extract from them all the custom fields.

 There is not a correspondence between your blog categories and Automated channels.
 Since usually readers don’t care too much about your internal category organization, is up to you to create channels with one or more categories that can be of interest to your subscribers.